The Best Deadlift Shoes on the Market in 2020

 Why do you need the best deadlift shoes?
-There are many reasons to use a good pair of shoes:

-- This reduces the distance you need to deadlift the barbell to a standing position.
+#3.
+Proper footwear will keep you as low as possible to the floor.
+And staying low to the ground reduces the distance you need to deadlift the barbell to a standing position.

 The features most critical for learning, injury prevention, and mastering the deadlift are:

 - Lightweight construction with a thin, flat sole

 - Excellent grip and connection to the floor

 Typical running shoes have a cushioned structure that is not suitable for lifting.
 Their compressible design does not give you the stability you need for strong deadlift support and performance.

 Also, running shoes do not have a flat, thin sole like deadlift shoes.
 A flat bottom helps you connect best to the floor and feel grounded.
 You must push against the ground to power your lift as if you are doing a vertical leg press.